george-hawkins/arf-drone/video.md

 The first thing you should do is install the [iOS or Android app](https://www.runcam.com/download/runcam2/) on your smartphone - this lets you see the video output of the camera, start and stop recording and adjust settings easily.
 Once the app is installed you can connect to the camera as follows:

 * Turn on the camera by pressing the main button for 3 seconds - the LED behind this button will go blue (if it flashes blue this means you haven't inserted an SD card yet).
 * Turn on WiFi by briefly pressing the WiFi button, i.e. don't hold it down.
+It may take a second or two before the white LED above the WiFi button starts to flash.
 * On your smartphone look for a wireless network named something like "RUNCAM2_2fc113" and connect using the password "1234567890".
 * Open the RunCam app and select the RunCam 2 as your device type and then press _Connect your camera_.
 It then goes through a binding phase, this process failed for me but the app was able to explain why - it was necessary to turn off mobile data first on my phone - once this was done the binding completed without problem.
 * Once bound and connected you'll see what the camera sees on your smartphone.